 1. Hire a photographer you vibe with

-So, when you first start searching for a photographer be sure to speak with a few different options to help you get a feel for personality fit.
-Photographers learn how to photograph at flattering angles, in good light, and often have a few corny jokes up their sleeve, but one size does not fit all here.
-Photographers vary in personality type, and so it’s worth chatting with a few different people to determine who you’re most aligned with.
+So, when you first start searching for a photographer be sure to speak with a few different ones to help you get a feel for each vendor’s personality and process.
+Photographers learn how to photograph at flattering angles, in good light, and often have extensive practice working in the service industry.
+Photographers vary in personality type though, so it’s worth speaking with a few different people to determine who you’re most aligned with.

 The last thing to mention here is: consider the shooting and editing style of the photographer you’re hiring.
 Often a more photojournalistic/candid style will cater to a photo session where you don’t have to interact directly with the camera as often.
-Aka, you can avoid even more of those “Now look at the camera, and smile!” shots.
+In simpler terms, you can avoid even more of those “Now look at the camera, and smile!” shots.

 2. Wear outfits you LOVE